Arucard1983/ERYA-Bulk/src/readme.txt

 3. Installation from Binary Package.

 # Linux Instructions
 3.1.
-Check first if your Linux distribution are compatible with Debian 9 or Ubuntu 18.04 codebase.
+Check first if your Linux distribution are compatible with Debian 10 or Ubuntu 18.04 codebase.
-- Debian 9 Stretch require to enable the stretch-backports in order to install the updated wxWidgets libraries.

 3.2.
 Download the correct arch version to your computer, then open a Terminal window on the same folder of the downloaded package.
 - For Ubuntu systems, it's not necessary to open a root shell before install programs: